drupalprojects/memcache/README.txt

   'memcache_key_prefix' => 'something_unique',
 );

+## MAXIMUM LENGTHS ##
+By default, the memcached server can store objects up to 1 MiB in size.
+It's possible to increase the memcached page size to support larger objects, but this can also lead to wasted memory.
+Alternatively, the Drupal memcache module splits these large objects into smaller pieces.
+By default, the Drupal memcache module splits objects into 1 MiB sized pieces.
+You can modify this with the following tunable to match any special server configuration you may have.
+NOTE: Increasing this value without making changes to your memcached server can result in failures to cache large items.

+(Note: 1 MiB = 1024 x 1024 = 1048576.)

+$conf['memcache_data_max_length'] = 1048576;

+It is generally undesirable to store excessively large objects in memcache as this can result in a performance penalty.
+Because of this, by default the Drupal memcache module logs any time an object is cached that has to be split into multiple pieces.
+If this is generating too many watchdog logs, you should first understand why these objects are so large and if anything can be done to make them smaller.
+If you determine that the large size is valid and is not causing you any unnecessary performance penalty, you can tune the following variable to minimize or disable this logging.
+Set the value to a positive integer to only log when an object is split into this many or more pieces.
+For example, if memcache_data_max_length is set to 1048576 and memcache_log_data_pieces is set to 5, watchdog logs will only be written when an object is split into 5 or more pieces (objects >4 MiB in size).
+Or, to to completely disable logging set memcache_log_data_pieces to 0 or FALSE.

+$conf['memcache_log_data_pieces'] = 2;

 ## SESSIONS ##

 Here is a sample config that uses memcache for sessions.
 Note you MUST have